 People with a growth mindset don’t see failure as the end of the journey.
-They view failure as an integral part of the growth process.
-Because of this, these individuals are better able to bounce back from failure.
-Failure is the first step to success.
+They view failure as part of the growth process.

-Here are five ways you can practice a growth mindset and embrace failure.
+Here are 5 ways you, as a woman leader, can practice a growth mindset and embrace failure.

 If you are afraid of failure, seek a challenge that isn’t going to be life altering if you fail and something that is reasonably difficult, but not impossible.